Nirbhayr/nirbhayr/README.md

 # 💫 About Me:
 Aspiring data scientist.
 I currently work with Python 3.x.
-Have working knowledge of<br>multiple python libraries used regularly for data analysis and visualization.<br>Have extensive mathematical background in probability, statistics, numerical<br>optimization techniques, machine learning models, and deep learning models<br>for CV.
+Have working knowledge of<br>multiple python libraries used regularly for data analysis and visualization.<br>Have good mathematical background in probability, statistics, numerical<br>optimization techniques, machine learning models, and deep learning models<br>for CV.
+I also have intermediate knowledge of MySQL, Excel, and PowerBI.

 ## 🌐 Socials: